cvxgrp/cvxportfolio/docs/index.rst

 ==========================

 **Cvxportfolio** is a Python library for portfolio optimization.
-It enables users to quickly try optimization :doc:`policies <policies>` for financial portfolios by testing their past performance with a sophisticated :doc:`market simulator <simulator>`.
+It enables users to quickly try optimization :doc:`policies <policies>` for asset management by back-testing their past performance with a sophisticated :doc:`market simulator <simulator>`.

-Cvxportfolio is based on the book `Multi-Period Trading via Convex Optimization <https://www.amazon.com/Multi-Period-Trading-Convex-Optimization-Foundations/dp/1680833286>`_
+Most models implemented by Cvxportfolio, including the accounting methods, naming conventions, and assumptions, are described in the `accompanying paper <https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf>`_.
-(also `available in PDF <https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf>`_).
+This was written as a collaborative work by Stanford University researchers and BlackRock Inc. investment professionals.

 Installation
 ------------

-Cvxportolio is written in pure Python and can be easily installed in your favorite environment by simple:
+Cvxportolio is written in Python and can be easily installed in any environment by simple:

 .. code-block:: console